 A Year with Frog and Toad

 By Robert Reale (music) Willie Reale (book and lyrics).
-Based on the books by Arnold Lobel.FIND TICKETS
+Based on the books by Arnold Lobel.CANCELLED

 Literature’s favorite amphibians jump from the page to the stage in a return engagement of Cardinal’s most beloved production ever!
 Based on Arnold Lobel’s well-loved books, A Year with Frog and Toad is a whimsical show that follows two great friends – the cheerful, popular Frog and the rather grumpy Toad – through four, fun-filled seasons.
 Celebrate the holidays with this heartwarming and adorable show, perfect for the whole family.